 - It is strictly prohibited to use the electric soldering iron when it is damaged, especially when the power cord is damaged.

-- Electric soldering iron can use 3-wire or 2-wire plugs.
+- Temperature controlled soldering iron can use 3-wire or 2-wire plugs.
 The plug must be inserted into a 3-hole/2-hole socket.
 Do not change the plug or use an ungrounded plug adapter, otherwise it will cause poor grounding.
 If you need to extend the cord, use a grounded 3-wire power cord.

-- Do not use electric soldering iron for work other than soldering.
+- Do not use the temperature controlled soldering iron for work other than soldering.